 Tofino has one of the oldest known Red Cedars.

 One of the oldest known western red cedars, the Hanging Garden Tree, lives on Meares Island near Tofino.
 The tree is estimated to be between 1,500 and 2,000 years old.
 There is a boardwalk that takes you from the start of the trail to the Hanging Garden Tree.
-Once you are there you can decide to carry on and complete the Big Tree Trail.
-This trail is a 3.3k round-trip hike.
-If you are completing the entire trail leave yourself a good 2 – 3 hours to enjoy your surroundings.
+Once there, you can carry on and complete the Big Tree Trail, which is a 3.3k round-trip hike.
+Leave yourself a good 2 – 3 hours to enjoy your surroundings while hiking this loop.

 #7 – Tallest Waterfall

 Strathcona Provincial Park has the highest waterfall in Canada.